-As you can see I started with a car that was worth maybe \$5,500 and invested another \$9,300 for a total investment of \$14,800 (granted, some of this was regular maintenance and not true restoration costs).
+As you can see I started with a car that was worth maybe \$5,500 in 2007 and invested another \$9,200 out of pocket for a total investment of \$14,700 (granted, some of this was regular maintenance and not true restoration costs).
+This project started in 2007 and finished in 2022; a span of 15 years.

-The only problem was that the finished product market value is only \$11,100 according to the current Hagerty Valuation Tool estimates.
+The only problem was that the finished product market value is only \$11,300 according to the current Hagerty Valuation Tool estimates.
 By almost any measure, I invested more than the finished car was worth; this is unfortunately the case with the vast majority of classic car restorations.